How to brush a dog’s teeth: A vet’s guide

 Consider the pressure

-Try to focus most of your brushing along the gum line, where bacteria and food material often accumulate and causing irritation and infection.
+Try to focus most of your brushing along the gum line, where bacteria and food material often accumulate and cause irritation and infection.
 Be careful how much pressure you apply – too much and you may irritate your dog’s gums and cause bleeding or pain; too little and you may not be effectively removing plaque.
 Using a pressure similar to how you brush your own teeth will be effective, but you may need to give your dog time to get used to this sensation.

-Establish a home dental care routine for your dog
+Establish a dental routine for your dog

 Brushing your dog’s teeth is the best way to prevent dental disease.
 Ideally, your dog’s teeth should be brushed at least once a day.
 But if your dog is not ready for that yet, even brushing a few times a week is better than no brushing at all!